How Much Does It Cost To Replace Or Repair A Main Sewer Line?

 How Much Does It Cost to Have Roto-Rooter Snake a Drain?

-Roto-Rooter will charge $740 to snake a drain, which is a lot higher than most, and most locations will charge a flat rate instead of hourly.
+Roto-Rooter costs $225 to $500 to snake a drain, which is a lot higher than most, and most locations will charge a flat rate instead of hourly.
 They offer the convenience of being available 24/hours a day.

 DIY vs. Hiring a Plumber